Find different providers near you

 Considerations for the Motor Impaired Child

-Quick Counseling posted and updated 11 years ago
+Therapy Solutions for Kids posted and updated 12 years ago

 When sitting down to play with a child with a motor impairment, one of the first things to think about is the skill level of your child.
 Can he/she grasp independently and release the ball into a maze?
 How high can he/she reach?
 Can he/she use a switch or vocalize to request “help” or “more”?